2007 Ride: No. 12 Penske Racing Dodge

 High Point: Once again, it was qualifying up front.
-After an off year in 2006, adding another five pole qualifying efforts to his resume certainly had to be a satisfying personal achievement for the man they call “Flyin’ Ryan.”
+After an off year in 2006, adding another five pole-qualifying efforts to his resume certainly had to be a satisfying personal achievement for the man they call “Flyin’ Ryan.”
 Newman has now tallied an incredible 42 top spots in his short 224-race NASCAR Cup career.
-A second place finish at Martinsville in the 6th race of the Chase was no doubt gratifying as well, as Newman showed strength during the latter part of the race season even though he missed the Chase for the Nextel Cup for the second season in a row.
+A second-place finish at Martinsville in the sixth race of the Chase was no doubt gratifying as well, as Newman showed strength during the latter part of the race season even though he missed the Chase for the Nextel Cup for the second season in a row.

-In fact, with four Top 5 and six Top 10 finishes during the 10-race playoff, the late season performance caused Newman to win the “Best Of The Rest” award.
-Ending the season 13th in points, Newman was highest of all drivers not involved in the Chase playoff; in the process, he motored his way by such name drivers as Dale Earnhardt, Jr. and Greg Biffle.
+In fact, with four top-five and six top-10 finishes during the 10-race playoff, the late season performance caused Newman to win the “Best of the Rest” award.
+Ending the season 13th in points, Newman was highest of all drivers not involved in the Chase playoff; in the process, he motored his way by such name drivers as Dale Earnhardt Jr. and Greg Biffle.
 Though not in contention to win the championship, Newman was able to, for the most part, stay door handle to door handle with those that were.

-Low Point: Finishing the “regular season” in fourteenth place and becoming ineligible to compete in the Chase had to be heartbreaking for the 29-year-old Newman.
-As with fellow “just-missed-the-playoffs” driver Dale Earnhardt, Jr., engine problems were the reason why Newman fell short; he had three failures during the regular season, with a 39th-place DNF at Fontana officially killing his chance at the playoffs last September.
+Low Point: Finishing the “regular season” in 14th place and becoming ineligible to compete in the Chase had to be heartbreaking for the 29-year-old Newman.
+As with fellow “just-missed-the-playoffs” driver Earnhardt Jr., engine problems were the reason why Newman fell short; he had three failures during the regular season, with a 39th-place DNF at Fontana officially killing his chance at the playoffs last September.

 Summary: Newman’s season with Penske started off rough, but improved throughout the course of the year as chemistry with new crew chief Mike Nelson came together.
-Still, they weren’t able to stop the dreaded DNF: nine of them tied Newman’s career low and pretty much doomed him to another subpar season.
-After two straight years of missing the playoffs, Newman also had a hard pill to swallow as teammate Kurt Busch not only qualified for the Chase, but finished 8th in points with two wins to his credit.
+Still, they weren’t able to stop the dreaded DNF; nine of them tied Newman’s career low and pretty much doomed him to another subpar season.
+After two straight years of missing the playoffs, Newman also had a hard pill to swallow as teammate Kurt Busch not only qualified for the Chase, but finished eighth in points with two wins to his credit.
 Unfortunately, the elusive win never visited the No. 12 bunch, although it came close on several occasions; and clearly, that’s got to be leaving this one-time championship contender frustrated.
-After four consecutive Top 10 point finishes during Newman's first four complete Cup seasons, he has now struggled to 18th and 13th the last two years, respectively.
+After four consecutive top-10 points finishes during Newman’s first four complete Cup seasons, he has now struggled to 18th and 13th the last two years, respectively.

 Based on Newman’s season-ending performance improvement, and assuming that Penske resolves their engine woes, don’t be surprised to see the No. 12 Dodge solidly in the Chase in 2008.